 Here is a simple strategy you can use to prevent overeating without counting calories and weighing your food.
 The magic is in the order of food you eat.

 You start by eating vegetables and protein sources (salad and turkey or tofurkey 😉 ).
-The salad will fill you by volume and turkey/tofurkey is a rich source of protein that will help with feeling full as well.
+The salad will fill you by volume and turkey/tofurkey is a rich source of protein that will help you feel satisfied for hours.

 Should I exercise more to earn food or rather burn off calories the day after?